Skip to main content

 Noise Cancellation

 Removes background noise from the caller’s audio.
-Options: Disabled, Per Sentence, Per Conversation
+Model:

 Do not enable both Noise Cancellation and Background Noise — they conflict and create audio artifacts.